 Dr. Carrillo oversees the implementation of the Association’s growing portfolio of research initiatives, including the Alzheimer’s Association International Conference® (AAIC®), the world’s largest and most influential dementia science meeting, and the Research Roundtable, which enables international scientific, industry and government leaders to work together to overcome shared obstacles in Alzheimer’s science and drug development.
 In addition, Carrillo manages the World Wide Alzheimer’s Disease Neuroimaging Initiative (WW-ADNI), a multi-country research effort aimed at accelerating the early detection of Alzheimer’s.

-Under Dr. Carrillo’s direction, the Association’s leadership in Alzheimer’s research continues to thrive through its International Grants Program, which has invested more than $455 million in promising and innovative science since 1982.
+Under Dr. Carrillo’s direction, the Association’s leadership in Alzheimer’s research continues to thrive through its International Research Grants Program, which has invested over $475 million in promising and innovative science since 1982.
 In addition, the Association has expanded its role in advancing dementia science by becoming directly involved in research.
 Dr. Carrillo is a co-primary investigator for the Association-funded and -led U.S. POINTER study, a lifestyle intervention trial to prevent cognitive decline and dementia.

 Dr. Carrillo has published extensively on early diagnosis and biomarker standardization efforts, as well as on the global challenges to progress for research in Alzheimer’s and dementia.
 She is a co-author of the “Appropriate Use Criteria for Amyloid Imaging,” published by the Society of Nuclear Medicine and Molecular Imaging and the Alzheimer’s Association.